Skookum Community Employment Services

 Hours: 8 am to 4 pm Monday - Friday

-Skookum is a non-profit organization that helps individuals with disabilities obtain and maintain employment.
+Skookum is a non-profit organization that helps individuals of all abilities obtain and maintain employment.
 Skookum has been providing supported employment services for people with disabilities since 1988.

 skookum mission statement

 Services may be provided at the Skookum office in Bremerton or Port Townsend, at employer/volunteer sites in the community, or at another location of choice, depending on the service(s) received and client needs.